 Book Talk: The Heartbeat of Iran

-In today’s interconnected global village, Iran remains a mystery to much of the world—especially to those living in the United States and the West.
-While the country is often synonymous with rogue behavior on the world stage, there is also another, rarely seen side to this nation of 80 million.
-The Heartbeat of Iran takes us on an unprecedented journey into everyday life in Iran, where we meet the diverse people who make up the country’s delicate socio-cultural, political, and religious mosaic.
-Through textured portraits of regular Iranians—from a blind Sunni environmental activist to the gay son of a general — The Heartbeat of Iran reveals intimate stories of people whose dreams and fears mirror that of millions of others worldwide, and who yearn to join an international community that often views them through the blur of a hostile political fog.
+On June 4, MEP Director Merissa Khurma spoke with journalist and author Tara Kangarlou about her new book The Heartbeat of Iran.
+In today’s interconnected global village, beyond the headlines about its nuclear program, Iran and its people remain a mystery to much of the world—especially to those living in the United States and the West.
+The Heartbeat of Iran takes readers on an unprecedented journey into everyday life in Iran, where we meet the diverse people who make up the country’s delicate socio-cultural, political, and religious mosaic.
+Through textured portraits of regular Iranians—from a blind Sunni environmental activist to the gay son of a general to the Rabbi who studied in Israel and now lives in Tehran— The Heartbeat of Iran reveals intimate stories of people whose dreams and fears mirror that of millions of others worldwide, and who yearn to join an international community that often views them through the blur of a hostile political fog.

 Middle East Program